Leadership Development Courses

 Strengths Finder* - Coaching Managers to Utilize Team Strengths

 This training provides coaching to leaders and managers on how to utilize the results of their team strengths.
-Managers will be able to develop their team to be highly productive and motivated workplace.
+Managers will be able to develop their team to be highly productive and motivated in the workplace.
 Managers have the biggest impact on team members’ engagement.
 They achieve this through motivating and engaging their employees and they can account for up to 70% of employee engagement across their organizations.
 With less than one-third (31.5%) of U.S. workers engaged in their jobs in 2014 according to Gallup, leaders have a huge opportunity to influence engagement.
 They can be instrumental in boosting employee engagement by increasing team members’ awareness of and appreciation of individual and collective talents and strengths.

 Training will help managers build strengths based teams by: